Taaroop/Airlines-Problem-Google-Interview-/README.md

 # Airlines-Problem-Google-Interview-
-# This is my recursive approach for solving the Airlines problem from a Google Coding Interview (https://www.youtube.com/watch?v=qz9tKlF431k)
+# This is my recursive approach for solving the Airlines problem from a Mock Google Coding Interview (https://www.youtube.com/watch?v=qz9tKlF431k)
 # Coded by Taaroop